 SP5 - Neuroinformatics

-One of the HBP's most important objectives is to make it easier for neuroscientists to organise and access the massive volumes of heterogeneous data, knowledge and tools produced by the international neuroscience community – a goal it shares with the INCF and with other on-going projects, in particular the Allen Institute's Brain Atlas projects (www.brain-map.org).
+The HBP aims to make it easier for scientists to organise and access the huge volumes of heterogeneous data, knowledge and tools produced by the international neuroscience community.
+The Project shares this goal with the International Neuroinformatics Coordinating Facility (INCF) and with other projects such as the Allen Institute's Brain Atlas projects (www.brain-map.org).

 What People are Saying

 One of the core goals of the Human Brain Project is to integrate our full understanding of the human brain – to know what we know – and the Neuroinformatics subproject is really about aggregating, federating, bringing together all of that data, making it accessible and telling us what we know.
 How much can that actually inform us about the missing data and how do we make use of it to build models.